Getting started with data analysis#

 pandas.core.frame.DataFrame

-As we can see, the subset is still a pandas DataFrame, and we are able to use all the methods and attributes related to a pandas DataFrame also with this subset.
-For example, we can check the shape:
+As we can see, the subset is still a pandas DataFrame, and we are thus able to use all the related methods and attributes with this subset.
+For example, we can check the shape.

 selection.shape

-We can also access a single column of the data based on the column name:
+We can also access a single column of the data using on the column name.

 What about the type of the column itself?